ocaml/dune/doc/reference/preprocessing-spec.rst

 no_preprocessing
 ----------------

-Whtn ``no_preprocessing`` is passed, files are given as-is to the compiler.
+When ``no_preprocessing`` is passed, files are given as-is to the compiler.
 This is the default behavior.

 .. _preprocessing-actions:

-Preprocessing with Actions
+Preprocessing With Actions
 --------------------------

 In ``(action <action>)``, ``<action>`` uses the same DSL as described in